-Our Undergraduate Paper Prize cover sheet must be submitted with a copy of the course assignment and the anonymized paper.
+Our Undergraduate Paper Prize cover sheet must be submitted with a copy of the course assignment and the paper, with all identifying information about the author removed from the paper..
 Entries for the next competition will be due Monday, May 17, 2021 at noon.

 Information about past winners of this prize can be found here.